 Emily plays in the dirt professionally as Regional Production Manager at Jacobs Farm/del Cabo, Inc. where she helps manage over 500 field acres and 1.25 million square feet of greenhouse space for organic culinary herbs, edible flowers, and vegetable production.
-Her passion is to inspire those around her to connect deeply with the earth and create sustainable intersections with their local, national, and international food systems.
+Her passion is to inspire citizens to connect deeply with the earth, and create sustainable intersections with their local, national, and international food systems.

 Emily was raised in Northern California, received her B.A. in Journalism & Communications and Spanish from the University of Oregon, and currently lives in Santa Cruz, California.